 By MAURICIO PLIEGO

-Andrea Johnson-Bernardy is the current head of the Physical Education Department and she had explained that teachers had implemented a similar system.
+Andrea Johnson-Bernardy is the current head of the Physical Education Department and explained that teachers had implemented a similar system.
 They all agreed to provide online work for those on distance learning and also have in-person activities such as walking and playing games with little contact.
 Some teachers decided to give extra credit as an option, and each teacher determined the requirements for the extra credit.

 Porter is letting the different sets of students know how each class will work on the day’s assignment on the whiteboard.
 (Mauricio Pliego / Ethic News)

-Bailey explains that their students understand and have seen the importance of their actions.
-She says, “They have seen the success of our seniors, earning 100 percent college acceptance rates from UCLA, Berkeley, Irvine, San Diego, CSU Long Beach and others.
+Bailey says, “They have seen the success of our seniors, earning 100 percent college acceptance rates from UCLA, Berkeley, Irvine, San Diego, CSU Long Beach and others.
 They know that the extra effort is worth it.”

 One thought on “Teachers react to new ‘grade freeze’ policy”